Tax Return Services - Crypto Tax Consulting

 NORMAL TAXPAYER – SOUTH AFRICANS WORKING LOCALLY

-This category often comprises of taxpayers who are employed by one employer, who withholds monthly pay as you earn.
-Other items that will form part of their tax return will be medical aid, retirement annuity and travel allowance claims.
+This category often comprises of taxpayers who are employed by one employer, who withholds monthly Pay-As-You-Earn.
+Other items that will form part of their tax return will typically be medical aid, retirement annuity and travel allowance claims.

 To ensure full compliance, such taxpayers will also need to register for income tax, and timeously submit income tax returns to avoid penalties and interest.